hardikp/hardikp.github.io/books.md

 ## 2026

+1. Never Split the Difference: Negotiating As If Your Life Depended On It by Christopher Voss
 1. Enshittification: Why Everything Suddenly Got Worse and What to Do About It by Cory Doctorow

 ## 2025